-On average, your neighbors pay $88a month.See Your Rates
+On average, your neighbors pay $89 a month.See Your Rates

 North Carolina is the birthplace of John Coltrane, Nina Simone, President Andrew Jackson, Clay Aiken, James Taylor, Dale Earnhardt, Jr. and more.
 The Tar Heel State is home to two of the ten fastest-growing cities in the country, Raleigh, and Charlotte.
 However, the state where the Wright Brothers flew the first airplane is home to a number of homeowners insurance hazards as well.

 North Carolina’s average insurance premiums are slightly lower than the rest of the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of North Carolina was $1,056, not much lower than the national average of $1,132.
-There are 22 states with higher average home insurance rates than North Carolina.
+The average cost of homeowners insurance in the state of North Carolina was $1,075.
+That's not much lower than the national average of $1,173.
+There are 25 states with higher average home insurance rates than North Carolina.

 Choosing a homeowners insurance company in North Carolina should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in North Carolina from multiple companies.